 This section describes the state’s bond debt.
-It also discusses how Proposition 68—the $4.1 billion natural resources bond proposal—would affect state bond costs.
+It also discusses how the bond measures on the ballot, if approved by voters, would affect state costs to repay bonds.

 What Are Bonds?
 Bonds are a way that governments and companies borrow money.
 The state government uses bonds primarily to pay for the planning, construction, and renovation of infrastructure projects such as bridges, dams, prisons, parks, schools, and office buildings.
 The state sells bonds to investors to receive “up-front” funding for these projects and then repays the investors, with interest, over a period of time.

 Why Are Bonds Used?
 A main reason for issuing bonds is that infrastructure typically provides services over many years.
 Thus, it is reasonable for people, both currently and in the future, to help pay for the projects.
 Additionally, the large costs of these projects can be difficult to pay for all at once.

 What Are the Main Types of Bonds?
 The two main types of bonds used by the state are general obligation bonds and revenue bonds.
 One difference between general obligation bonds and revenue bonds is how they are repaid.
 The state typically repays general obligation bonds using the state General Fund (the state's main operating account, which it uses to pay for education, prisons, health care, and other services).
 The General Fund is supported primarily by income and sales tax revenues.
 The state often repays revenue bonds from other sources, such as fees paid by users of the funded project (such as from bridge tolls).
 Another difference between state general obligation and revenue bonds is how they are approved.
 General obligation bonds issued by the state have to be approved by voters, while revenue bonds do not.